markuskreth/TrampolinScoreJavaFxGui/README.md

-vereinsmeisterschaftJavaFxClient
+trampolinscoreJavaFxClient
 ================================

-vereinsmeisterschaft Client using the JavaFX Framework
+trampolinscore Client using the JavaFX Framework